MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway.md

 In general, use:

-- [Azure Firewall only](#azure-firewall-only) when there are no web applications in the virtual network
+- [Azure Firewall alone](#azure-firewall-only) when there are no web applications in the virtual network
-- [Application Gateway only](#application-gateway-only) when there are only web applications in the virtual network, and [network security groups (NSGs)][nsgs] provide sufficient output filtering
+- [Application Gateway alone](#application-gateway-only) when there are only web applications in the virtual network, and [network security groups (NSGs)][nsgs] provide sufficient output filtering
 - [Azure Firewall and Application Gateway in parallel](#firewall-and-application-gateway-in-parallel), the most common design, when you want Azure Application Gateway to protect HTTP(S) applications from web attacks, and Azure Firewall to protect all other workloads and filter outbound traffic
 - [Application Gateway in front of Azure Firewall](#application-gateway-before-firewall) when you want Azure Firewall to inspect all traffic and WAF to protect web traffic, and the application needs to know the client's source IP address
 - [Azure Firewall in front of Application Gateway](#application-gateway-after-firewall) when you want Azure Firewall to inspect and filter traffic before it reaches the Application Gateway